Using webhooks

 You can configure a webhook using the API or in the ShopBase admin (later).

 After you've created a webhook, you're presented with a secret to validate its integrity.
-You can also test it.
+You can also it.

 Localhost

 Any URL ending in the word "internal".
-For example,
+For example, thisshop.com/internal

-Domains like
+Domains like www.example.com

-ShopBase domains such as
+ShopBase domains such as shopbase.com

 Your endpoint must be an HTTPS webhook address with a valid SSL certificate that can correctly process event notifications as described below.
 You can also implement verification to make sure webhook requests originate from ShopBase.